zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 </figure>
 <br />

-**Step 2:** Click on the `Execution Role name`'s link, it will take us to AWS IAM page.
-Here, we’ll be a policy to get full S3 access.

-**Step 3:** Once here, click on the `Add permissions` button and select `Attach policies` from the drop down list.
+**Step 2:** Click on the `Execution Role name` link just under Role name, it will take us to AWS IAM page.
+Here we will add policies to get full S3 access.
+Once here, click on the `Add permissions` button and select `Attach policies` from the drop down list.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/docs/elb/elb-logs-lambda_6.webp" alt=""/>